1ucasvb/pokey2midi/README.md

 ---
 # Atari SAP Music Archive (ASMA) conversion to MIDI

-With many thanks to [Gades](https://gadesound.blogspot.com/), the Atari SAP Music Archive up to November 13 2020 has been converted to MIDI using POKEY2MIDI!
-Most of the tracks were converted with the correct BPM correction, so their notes should be aligned to the musical bars.
+With many thanks to [Konrad "Gades" Leśniak](https://gadesound.blogspot.com/), the Atari SAP Music Archive (up to November 16 2020) has been converted using POKEY2MIDI!
+Most of the tracks were converted with the proper BPM correction, so their notes should be aligned to the musical bars.
 This full archive can be downloaded here: https://atarionline.pl/pliki/gades_asma_38_mid2.zip

-For more information and details, see:
+For more information and details on how this was achieved, see:
 * [Original Atarionline.pl blog post](https://atarionline.pl/v01/index.php?subaction=showfull&id=1604707110&archive=&start_from=0&ucat=1&ct=nowinki)
 * [Gades' blog post on the process](https://gadesound.blogspot.com/2020/11/sap-na-midi-najlepszy-sposob.html)